joomla/Manual/docs/building-extensions/plugins/captcha-plugin.md

      * Render the captcha input
      *
      * @param   string  $name        Input name given in the form
-     * @param   array   $attributes  The class of the field nd other attributes, from the form.
+     * @param   array   $attributes  The class of the field and other attributes, from the form.
      *
      * @return  string  The HTML to be embedded in the form *